 To be strategic means understanding which audiences you need to achieve your goals, having clarity on what you require from each, and being able to persuade them —likely by validating their values and using the messages and messengers that are convincing to them.

-Bridges is a start-up organization dedicated to exploring innovative tactics to engage diverse audiences, foster strategic thinking, and encourage alignment across movements, geographies, and disciplines.
+Bridges is a hub for strategic progressive initiatives dedicated to exploring innovative tactics to engage diverse audiences, foster strategic thinking, and encourage alignment across movements, geographies, and disciplines.

 Whether your target audiences are judges, parliamentarians, bureaucrats, policymakers, community leaders, or opinion leaders, you will benefit from the expanded toolbox and the lessons you will learn from our incubated initiatives.

-BRIDGES is beginning to work with two initiatives using innovative strategies to advance the progressive agenda while creating incentives to promote alignment across movements and disciplines.
+BRIDGES is beginning to work with three initiatives using innovative strategies to advance the progressive agenda while creating incentives to promote alignment across movements and disciplines.

-Fluid, flexible, and multi-disciplinary partnerships will work under the leadership of Mónica Roa, as a fiscally sponsored project of the Proteus Fund.
+Fluid, flexible, and multi-disciplinary partnerships will work under the leadership of Mónica Roa.
 Mónica, a Colombian lawyer based in Spain, has over 20 years of experience in successfully contributing to social change efforts at the intersection of law, politics, and communications.
 She has vast experience in using strategic thinking for social change, designing strategic litigation, working with the judiciary, defending women’s rights, promoting sexual and reproductive health and rights, and promoting exchanges in the global south.
 She brings to this endeavor her leadership, vision, desire to innovate, and capacity to work across movements, strategies, and regions.